Sino-French War: Sơn Tây and Bac Ninh

 The French accepted that an attack on Liu Yongfu would probably result in an undeclared war with China, but calculated that a quick victory in Tonkin would force the Chinese to accept a fait accompli.
-Command of the Tonkin Campaign was entrusted to Admiral Courbet, who attacked Sơn Tây in December 1883.
+Command of the Tonkin Campaign was entrusted to Courbet, who attacked Sơn Tây in December 1883.
 The Sơn Tây Campaign was the fiercest campaign the French had yet fought in Tonkin.
 Although the Chinese and Vietnamese contingents at Son Tay played little part in the defence, Liu Yongfu's Black Flags fought ferociously to hold the city.
 On 14 December the French assaulted the outer defences of Sơn Tây at Phù Sa, but were thrown back with heavy casualties.
 Hoping to exploit Courbet's defeat, Liu Yongfu attacked the French lines the same night, but the Black Flag attack also failed disastrously.
 After resting his troops on 15 December, Courbet again assaulted the defences of Sơn Tây on the afternoon of 16 December.
 This time the attack was thoroughly prepared by artillery, and delivered only after the defenders had been worn down.
 At 5 p.m. a Foreign Legion battalion and a battalion of marine fusiliers captured the western gate of Sơn Tây and fought their way into the town.
 Liu Yongfu's garrison withdrew to the citadel, and evacuated Sơn Tây under cover of darkness several hours later.
 Courbet had achieved his objective, but at considerable cost.
 French casualties at Sơn Tây were 83 dead and 320 wounded.
 The fighting at Sơn Tây also took a terrible toll of the Black Flags, and in the opinion of some observers broke them once and for all as a serious fighting force.
 Liu Yongfu felt that he had been deliberately left to bear the brunt of the fighting by his Chinese and Vietnamese allies, and determined never again to expose his troops so openly.